 After carefully reviewing the materials provided with Amendment No. 31, the only element IEP could discover that approaches the issues of explicit process and criteria for adjustments to the purchaser price caps are references to the use of caps as an “interim measure while the market reforms [concerning “global” and “local” market power] are being implemented.”
 Hence it would appear that—possibly—some notion of the “criteria” will be forthcoming in a future tariff amendment, but to the best of IEP’s knowledge as a participant in the stakeholder processes, no real proposal has been put forward.
 Moreover, even assuming that such criteria are developed and presented to the Commission in November (which is an assumption pieced together here by IEP based on a few lines in Amendment No. 31’s Attachments), implementation of the proposals, much less the measured results of those changes, must be presumed by stakeholders.
+In light of these concerns, IEP asks the Commission to direct CAISO to develop the applicable criteria forthwith through a stakeholder process, and to condition any acceptance of this amendment on the filing of the criteria no later than November 30, 2000.
+Moreover, the criteria should include the imposition of a sunset provision to any cap adopted (or altered) by CAISO, not to exceed more than one year from the date of adoption.
+This is needed to provide stakeholders with some expectation, at minimum, about when there will be a reevaluation of the criteria applicable to the CAISO cap as well as some external pressure to drive the resolution of the identified conditions.

+Notwithstanding the Commission’s decision that the CAISO may impose purchase price caps, IEP respectfully requests that the Commission reiterate its position that any price capping approach must be temporary in nature.
+The November 12 Order regarding Amendment No. 21 reiterated this preference, and the Commission should again be explicit that any price cap imposed by the CAISO pursuant to the to-be-developed criteria should be temporary in nature and tied to a specified set of circumstances only.
+This preference on the Commission’s part must be reiterated because it is imperative that market participants have some concept of the bounds associated with market intervention such as that found with price capping mechanisms.
+The Commission’s prior approval of CAISO price caps have been tied to directives to make specific market reforms; such too should be the case here.
+If CAISO is serious about its intention to impose or adjust its purchaser price caps pursuant to some set of criteria, then it must hold true that the cap would be temporary in nature.

 The Commission Should Clarify The Parameters of CAISO’s Stopgap Role In Forward Markets To Help Direct CAISO’s Assessment of Such Participation.

-Pursuant to the Commission’s direction in the San Diego Complaint case, in Amendment No. 31 CAISO as discussed the role of a “more forward approach” into its discussion of the price cap extension:
+Pursuant to the Commission’s direction, Amendment No. 31 discusses the potential role of a “more forward approach”:

-In response to the Commission’s order, the ISO has initiated an effort to assess the desirability of meeting anticipated real-time demands through the procurement of Energy in forward markets. … Despite the possibility that greater portions of their loads soon will be placed in the forward markets by the load-serving entities, and that, if underscheduling continues, the ISO will procure a portion of its real-time Energy needs through forward contracts, the ISO does not believe that these change affect the need for purchase price caps.
+In response to the Commission’s order, the ISO has initiated an effort to assess the desirability of meeting anticipated real-time demands through the procurement of Energy in forward markets. … Despite the possibility that greater portions of their loads soon will be placed in the forward markets by the load-serving entities, and that, if underscheduling continues, the ISO will procure a portion of its real-time Energy needs through forward contracts, the ISO does not believe that theses change affect the need for purchase price caps.
 (Transmittal at 6.)